Milpitas, California: History

 Milpitas was first inhabited by Tamien people, a subgroup of the Ohlone people who had resided in the San Francisco Bay Area for thousands of years.
 The Ohlone Indians lived a traditional life based on everyday hunting and gathering.
 Some of the Ohlone lived in various villages within what is now Milpitas, including sites underneath what are now the Calvary Assembly of God Church and Higuera Adobe Park.
 Archaeological evidence gathered from Ohlone graves at the Elmwood Correctional Facility in 1993 revealed a rich trade with other tribes from Sacramento to Monterey.

 During the Spanish expeditions of the late 18th century, several missions were founded in the San Francisco Bay Area.
 During the mission period, Milpitas served as a crossroads between Mission San José de Guadalupe in present-day Fremont and Mission Santa Clara de Asis in present-day Santa Clara.
-The land of modern-day Milpitas was divided between the 6353 acre Rancho Rincon de Los Esteros (Spanish for "corner of the wetlands") granted to Ignacio Alviso; the 4457.8 acre Rancho Milpitas (Spanish for "little corn fields") granted to José María Alviso; and the 4394.35 acre Rancho Los Tularcitos (Spanish for "little tule marshes") granted to José Higuera.
+The land of modern-day Milpitas was divided between the 6353 acre Rancho Rincon de Los Esteros (Spanish for "corner of the wetlands") granted to Ignacio Alviso; the 4457.8 acre Rancho Milpitas (Spanish for "little milpaa" (corn fields)) granted to José María Alviso; and the 4394.35 acre Rancho Los Tularcitos (Spanish for "little tule marshes") granted to José Higuera.
 Jose Maria Alviso was the son of Francisco Xavier Alviso and Maria Bojorquez, both of whom arrived in San Francisco as children with the de Anza Expedition.
 José María Alviso is considered to be the founder of Milpitas.
 Due to Jose Maria Alviso's descendants' difficulty securing his claims to the Rancho Milpitas property, portions of his land were either swindled from the Alviso family or were sold to American settlers to pay for legal fees.

 Both landowners had built prominent adobe homes on their properties.
 Today, both adobes still exist and are the oldest structures in Milpitas.
 The seriously eroded walls of the Jose Higuera Adobe, now in Higuera Adobe Park, are encapsulated in a brick shell built c.
 1970 by Marian Weller, a descendant of pioneer Joseph Weller.

 The Alviso Adobe can be seen mostly in its original form, with one kitchen addition made by the Cuciz family after they purchased the adobe from the Gleason family in 1922.
 Prior to the city acquiring the Alviso Adobe in 1995, it was the oldest continuously occupied adobe house in California dating from the Mexican period and today is still gradually being restored and undergoing seismic upgrades by the City of Milpitas.